-Student Chapter Field Trip Video Series
+Student Chapter Field Trips

-The videos, taken and edited by Chapter students, must focus on the geology of a world-class deposit, or one that is significant in some way.
-The video record should be used for field views (including open pits and underground), close-ups of rocks (lithologic units, and typical alteration and mineralization), interviews with mine geologists, etc., in a systematic fashion, such that other students and all economic geologists can learn about the geology and mining of the deposit.
-A PDF or PPT with maps and sections, etc., must also be provided, and this will be made available next to the video link.
+SEG invites all Student Chapters and other sponsored student groups to make video recordings of the technical aspects of their field trips.
+Videos should preferably focus on the geology of world-class ore deposits, or deposits/terrains that are significant in some way related to economic geology.
+Content should capture field views (including open pits and underground), close-ups of rocks (lithologic units, typical alteration, and mineralization), interviews with mine geologists, participants, etc., in a systematic fashion, such that other students and all economic geologists can learn about the geology and mining of related deposits.

 Accepted videos will be uploaded to the SEG YouTube Channel, highlighted here, and shared on social media.

 See below for video requirements and submission.Information at bottom of page.